minusbrain/chess/README.md

 # Usage

-The project crates two binaries:
+The project crates three binaries:
 * libchess library -> The engine
-* run_chess executable -> A simple executable that uses the library.
-See below for details of its function.
+* run_chess executable -> A simple command line executable that uses the library.
+See below for details of its function
+* chess_gui -> A GUI based chess programm that has currently very limited feature support

+# run_chess

 The current implementation offers three operation modes of the executable: